scrambldchannel/https-scrambldchannel.github.io-/content/Cricket data sources.md

 #### Yorkpy

 This is a python module, available on PyPi.
-I haven't actually played with it yet but it seems to be based on an R package of the same name and focussed on T20s.
+I haven't actually played with it yet but it seems to be based on an R package of the same name and focused on T20s.
 I'm currently more interested in Test Match data but this will probabably be a useful starting point or one that can be enhanced.

 <https://github.com/tvganesh/yorkpy>